john-wigg/LaserDiodeDriver/README.md

 6. The Arduino is now successfully programmed to communicate with this Micro-Manager device adapter.

+7. In Micro-Manager, open Devices -> Hardware Configuration Wizard and at LaserDiodeDriver, choose "Arduino" as Device Type.

 ## Additional setup (Linux only)

 If you want to use the LaserEngine without the need for `sudo`, add your user to the uucp group: